neochiken/Merethic/README.md

 Download these files and place them *as they are* into the same folder you told Wabbajack to put your downloads in.
 Let me reiterate just to be sure - **do not unzip the archives!**

-## Troubleshooting
-If you're having issues with installation, check the [troubleshooting page](Troubleshooting.md).

 # Post-Installation
 Almost there but we're not out of the woods yet!
 After Wabbajack has given you the installation successful screen, you're free to close it.
 Navigate to the Merethic installation folder and run MO2 by double-clicking `ModOrganizer.exe`.